Journalist to construction boss, 1890s: "Is an Italian a white man?"

 In 2002, NYC DJ Chuck Nice, a black man, said: "Italians are niggaz with short memories" (Guglielmo & Salerno 1).
 The Italian American claim of "whiteness" has been a contentious issue in the United States, going far back before DJ Nice's comment.
 It began back in Europe with sayings like, "Europe ends at Naples.
 Calabria, Sicily, and all the rest belong to Africa."

 Southern Italians, historically, were discriminated against in the US and in their native country.
 In Guglielmo & Salerno's book, Are Italians White?, they explain this phenomenon:

 To justify such beliefs, they relied on the 'evidence' provided by Italy's leading positivist anthropologists, who argued that the darker "Mediterranean' southerners were racially distinct from the lighter 'Aryan' northerners because they possessed 'inferior African blood' and demonstrated 'a moral and social structure reminiscent of primitive and even quasibarbarian times, a civilization quite inferior.

-The above passage explains how African Americans are seen as the "quintessential racial 'other.'"
+The above passage explains how black people are seen as the "quintessential racial 'other.'"

 As southern Italians immigrated to the US in the 1900s, the categorization of them as "non-white" was explored further.
 Historian Matthew Jacobson said, "'It was not just that Italians did not look white to certain social arbiters, but they did not act white'" (Guglielmo & Salerno, 11).
-This was because many Italians who first moved to the US took on similar work that African Americans did, and also transgressed color lines, which upset white supremacists.
+This was because many Italians who first moved to the US took on similar work that black people did, and also transgressed color lines, which upset white supremacists.
 Other ways in which Italian Americans learned they were "inferior" included: lynchings, native-born Americans protesting against riding in streetcars with them, the exclusivity children experienced with regard to schools and social groups, segregated seating in some churches, and negative images of Italians in US newspapers.

 It's an interesting dichotomy, because on the one hand, Italian Americans were denied some rights and privileges, however, they were considered "white" by the state for the most part--they could own land, vote, marry whoever, and gain citizenship.